NameQuick vs SortioNameQuick reads your files and names them.

 - You'd rather describe broad sorting in plain language than build a rename-and-route workflow.

-- Your files already carry enough context and just need moving into the right place.
+- The files already carry enough context in their names and just need moving into the right place.

 - You want a prompt-first tool and don't need a Finder-native workflow.